-When your limb repair requires external fixation, you need experts like those at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, on your medical team.
+When your limb repair requires external fixation, you need experts like those at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Lakewood and Garfield Heights, Ohio, on your medical team.
 Whether you need repair of a serious fracture or correction of a deformity, they provide a number of options for this surgical procedure.
 For a consultation about how external fixation can help repair your injury, call or book an appointment online today.

 External Fixation Q & A